ice-csic-astroexotic/ML-Poppyns/docs/basics/HTCondor.md

 In order to submit jobs with HTCondor, we need two different scripts: an HTCondor submit file and a wrapper (see below).
 The former is the file needed to submit a job with HTCondor, while the latter takes care of executing python relevant commands as well as running our python scripts.
-Relevant example scripts outlined in the following are saved in `/data/magnesia/common/test_htcondor`.

 The HTCondor submit file looks as follows: